Synthetixio/SIPs/content/sccp/sccp-135.md

 <!--A short (~200 word) description of the variable change proposed.-->

 This SCCP intends to make account merging for any escrowed SNX balance (including partial amounts) possible at any time.
+This changes in parameters are meant to happen on both L1 and L2.

 ## Motivation